These days, practically anyone can run an online business – all that you need, really, is a website.

 Some plugins you can use to integrate PayPal Pro with your WordPress site:

 Why is Stripe so popular?
 Because it gives you the opportunity to take on-site payments without the monthly fee.
-If you’re a WooCommerce user wanting to integrate Stripe using the official extension, it will set you back $79, though.
+If you’re a WooCommerce user wanting to integrate Stripe using the official extension, you are in luck because the extension is free.

 Stripe is a slightly trickier proposition to configure, especially vs PayPal Standard – after all, Stripe is targeted at developers.
 If you know what you’re doing, though, or you’re willing to hire someone, then Stripe is one of the best payment gateways for the job.